aulong-msft/secure-score-test/README.md

 # Threat Model – [Project Name]

-Please modify the template as necessary  to add aditional information and remove information that is out of scope.
+Please modify the template as necessary  to add additional information and remove information that is out of scope.

 ## Preamble